 About We Rule: Civics for All of US

-Using the varied historical documents and government records preserved by the National Archives and Eisenhower Presidential Library, the National Civics Education Initiative will deliver thought-provoking educational programs and powerful educational resources to students.
-These programs will be facilitated by National Archives educators across all locations, both onsite and through distance learning, engaging diverse communities regardless of their proximity to NARA facilities.
+Using the varied historical documents and government records preserved by the National Archives and Eisenhower Presidential Library, Center for Legislative Archives, the We Rule: Civics for All of US national civic education initiative delivers thought-provoking educational programs and powerful educational resources to the public.
+Programs are facilitated by National Archives educators across the country, both onsite and through distance learning, engaging diverse communities regardless of their proximity to NARA facilities.

 The initiative is built around five questions:

-- What tools are available for individuals, and groups, to share and shape our democracy?
+What tools are available for us to engage in our democracy?

-- How can an ordinary individual use the tools in their own lives?
+How can I use these tools in my own life?

-These questions will guide students as they explore the big ideas of the founding documents and discover the power they have to make a difference as an important part of “We the People.”
+These questions will guide us as we explore the big ideas of the founding documents and discover the power we have to make a difference as an important part of “We the People.”